wildmanonline/docs/docs/products/networking/cloud-firewall/guides/_index.md

 - [Edit Rules](/docs/products/networking/cloud-firewall/guides/edit-rules/): Edit predefined and custom Cloud Firewall Rules using the Cloud Manager.

-- [Update Firewall Status](/docs/products/networking/cloud-firewall/guides/update-status/): Disable or Enable a Cloud Firewall by setting the status in the Cloud Manager.
+- [Enable or Disable a Cloud Firewall](/docs/products/networking/cloud-firewall/guides/update-status/): Enable or Disable a Cloud Firewall by setting the status in the Cloud Manager.

 ### Cloud Firewall Basics